 The 2021 Ford F150 has a maximum towing capacity of 12,700 pounds.
 Meanwhile, the 2021 Ram 1500 series has a maximum towing capacity of 12,750 pounds.
 The 2021 Chevrolet Silverado has a towing capacity of 9,400 pounds.
 In this comparison, the Ram just barely comes out ahead.

-In the larger trucks, all three of them can be specd out near 30,000 lbs towing capacity, far more than most should ever pull regularly.
+For the larger trucks, all three of them can be specd out near 30,000 lbs towing capacity, far more than most should ever pull regularly.
 In the past when the numbers were in the teens one over the other might make sense for towing a fifth wheel, but today all three can properly tow most any load when properly maxed out for towing performance.

 Keep in Mind: Regardless of if you go Ford, Chevy, or Ram, you’ll want a solid hitch to tow your 5th wheel.
 These are the 5 Best Fifth Wheel Hitches for Solid RV Towing.